Santana Moss: 2001–2004

-In the 2001 season, Moss made his NFL debut in Week 10 against the Miami Dolphins.
+Moss was a first round (16th overall) pick in the 2001 NFL draft by the New York Jets out of the University of Miami.
+In the 2001 season, he made his NFL debut in Week 10 against the Miami Dolphins.

 Moss made his first career catch in Week 12 against the New England Patriots.

 In the 2002 season, Moss made his first career start in Week 1 against the Buffalo Bills.

 Moss played a total of 51 games with the New York Jets and finished with 2,416 receiving yards, 19 touchdowns, 127 rushing yards, and 1,799 return yards.

 Washington Redskins

 2005 season

 Following the 2004 season, Moss was acquired by the Washington Redskins in a trade with the New York Jets for Laveranues Coles.
 Moss signed a six-year contract with the Redskins on May 4, 2005.